whiteinge/eseth/2005/elements-of-typographic-style.rst

 "Yet generations of men and women have turned to writing and printing to house and share their deepest hopes, perceptions, dreams and fears.
-It is to them, not to the extortionist???nor to the opportunist or the profiteer???that the typographer must answer."
+It is to them, not to the extortionist -- nor to the opportunist or the profiteer -- that the typographer must answer."

 .. _The Elements of Typographic Style: http://search.barnesandnoble.com/BookSearch/isbnInquiry.asp?userid=gq6vSpEAWL&isbn=0881792063&itm=1